List of mountains in Thailand

-Many mountains in the country are not important because of their height, but because of their symbolic and cultural significance.
+Many mountains in the country are important not because of their height, but because of their symbolic and cultural significance.
 Some mountains have holy places at the summit, like Doi Suthep near Chiang Mai, while others have been adopted as provincial symbols, like relatively small Khao Sam Muk in Chonburi Province.
-Nevertheless, since the order of height is convenient, the list follows this order, without in any way intending to diminish or promote the importance of any particular mountain.
+Since an order by height is conventional, the list follows this order, without in any way intending to diminish or promote the importance of any particular mountain.